Watch and Learn

 How do Brita® filters remove substances from tap water?

 The standard Brita® filters have a sieve and bottom filter mesh that screen out larger particulate matter from the water.
 Activated carbon granules act like a sponge.
 An Ion Exchange Resin acts like a magnet to attract and hold the contaminants.
 Brita® Stream™ filters have a dual-layer innovative carbon form that provides a large surface area to act like a sponge to adsorb contaminants.
 Brita® Longlast filters have a patented pleated media embedded with proprietary active filtering agents that provides a large surface area to reduce contaminates for 120 gallons of water.
 And the Brita® bottle filter removes substances by passing the water through a carbon filter element designed to remove specific substances under low pressure.
 The bottle filter contains a proprietary blend of activated carbon and a binder that holds all the ingredients together.
 Water passes through a porous filter where chlorine (taste and odor) is adsorbed and broken down on the surface of the activated carbon.
 Lastly, the Brita® faucet mount filter uses water pressure to force water through a small carbon block and nonwoven.
-The nonwoven removes sediment and the block structure removes smaller contaminants including cyst.
+The nonwoven removes sediment and the block structure removes smaller contaminants.
 Water contact with the carbon block allows for the adsorption and trapping of contaminants.

 Which filters do I use for my Brita® pitcher?